adxsoft/MapInsight/README.md

 ## Version History
 v1.0 First Version

+## Installation
+1. Open the User Directory in Freeplane (Tools/Open User directory)
+2. Open the scripts folder
+3. Save this script as 'MapInsight_V0_1.groovy' in the scripts folder
+4. Restart Freeplane

+To Use Script
+1. Select an existing node
+2. In Freeplane 'Tools' menu select 'Scripts'
+3. Choose the script 'MapInsight_V1_0'

+## Introduction
 MapInsight is a Freeplane script I have been experimenting with which provides a simple UI for walking around a map and optionally creating connectors
 This script has been tested on Freeplane 1.3 and 1.5 on Windows and Mac.